Welcome to Our ChatGPT Codex Review

 codex "Add input validation to the user registration endpoint"

 Watch as it plans the approach, finds the relevant files, makes changes, and optionally runs your test suite.
+With GPT-5.3-Codex, you’ll see more frequent progress updates as it works.
 When it’s done, you’ll see a diff.
 Press Enter to apply or provide feedback to iterate.
+You can now steer mid-task by pressing Enter to send a follow-up instruction immediately.

 Marketing Claims: “Go from prompt to pull request in minutes”

-Actual Experience: Simple tasks (add a function, fix a typo) genuinely take 1-3 minutes.
+Actual Experience: Simple tasks (add a function, fix a typo) genuinely take 1-3 minutes, and now 25% faster than with GPT-5.2-Codex.
 Complex tasks (new feature across multiple files) take 10-30 minutes.

-β Verdict: True for focused tasks.
+โ Verdict: True for focused tasks.
 Budget more time for anything architectural.
+The speed improvement is noticeable.

 Codex is bundled with ChatGPT subscriptions.
 There’s no separate “Codex plan.”
 You’re paying for ChatGPT and getting Codex as a powerful bonus.
+GPT-5.3-Codex is available to all paid plans.
 Here’s what each tier actually gets you:

 | Plan | Monthly Cost | Codex Local Tasks (5hr window) | Cloud Tasks | Best For |